fabiolb/fabio/README.md

 1) From release 1.5.14, release hashes are signed with a new PGP key.
 See details [here](https://fabiolb.net/faq/verifying-releases/).

-2) From release 1.5.14 onward, fabio is compiled with golang 1.15+ .
-This means that the http client will no longer validate https certificates that do not have SAN extensions matching the server name.
+2) From release 1.5.14 onward, fabio binary releases are compiled with golang 1.15+ .
+This means that the fabio will no longer validate upstream https certificates that do not have SAN extensions matching the server name.
 This may be a concern if fabio is communicating with https backends with misconfigured certificates.
 If this is a problem, you can specify `tlsskipverify=true`